OmarBafagih/Health-Inspect/README.md

 3. Send request to open food API to suggest alternative products if the User's prouct is harmful

-4. Find the suggested items in nearby grocery stores using some API (Walmart, walgreens, etc)
+4. The user gets notified to pickup items in their shopping cart while in a grocery store location (possibly a stretch feature)

 5. The user can add any of the suggested items to their shopping list/cart